Canada’s oil sands industry provides economic benefits to Alberta, Canada and across North America.

 Oil sands development creates a significant number of jobs outside Alberta.
 In fact, more than 3,400 Canadian companies outside of Alberta supplied the oil sands with good and services in 2014 and 2015.
 The goods, materials and services used to construct and operate in situ oil sands projects, mines and upgraders come from across Canada.
 Many of the components – trucks, gauges, valves, pumps – are produced in Central and Eastern Canada.

-Direct employment in Canada as a result of oil sands investment is expected to grow from 151,000 jobs in 2015 to over 350,000 jobs in 2035.
+Direct employment in Canada as a result of oil sands investment is expected to grow from 151,000 jobs in 2014 to over 225,000 jobs in 2038 (CERI, 2014).
 When including indirect jobs, employment numbers almost double across Canada in both years.
 Many of these jobs will be created in provinces outside of Alberta.

 According to the Canadian Energy Research Institute (CERI), almost every region in Canada has been stimulated by oil sands development through job creation and economic activity.